 Waldorf Astoria on the Bund Executive

-Our consumer research has shown that freshness, scarcity and premium quality are key to the luxury dining experience.
+Our consumer research has shown that experiential, uniqueness, freshness, and premium quality are key to a luxury dining experience.